"She is very strategic in her approach, thinks carefully and intelligently about issues and makes the complex easy to understand."

 Penny has a national reputation for her self-devised and self-delivered day long environmental law training courses, aimed at environmental, planning and developer professionals.
 She runs a suite of different courses pitched at various levels and at various locations around the country.
 Penny is also often invited “in-house” to provide bespoke courses on various environmental law issues, depending on the specific needs of her clients.

 - Penny, working together with a wider professional team for a large strategic land acquisition client, has succeeded in securing changes to proposed housing and environmental protection policies within the proposed Bradford Core Strategy.
-The changes were needed so as to protect the development potential of her client’s 500 unit site.
-Penny’s expertise in habitat legal protection was key to securing the required policy changes which were achieved by attacking the Council’s approach to its “Habitats Regulations Assessment” though the examination and adoption process of the Core Strategy.
+The changes were needed so as to protect the development potential of her client’s 500 dwelling site.
+Penny’s expertise in habitat legal protection was key to securing the required policy changes which were achieved by attacking the Council’s approach to its “Habitats Regulations Assessment” through the examination and adoption process of the Core Strategy.
 Following this success, the client instructed Penny to advise on its planning application strategy.
 Penny’s work contributed to securing a ‘no objection’ from Natural England and other consultees on the nature conservation issues, followed by a resolution to grant planning permission from the Council.
 Since then, the Secretary of State has called in the planning application and so Penny is now working further to secure planning permission following an inquiry in May 2019.

 - Penny devised and delivered a strategy for a large housebuilder client so as to persuade Natural England to issue a “test case” protected species (Great crested newt) licence, allowing the client to proceed with its development over the winter period without first having to trap and move the animals from the development site.
 This delivered for the client a significant time saving of nine months and of course the associated cost savings.
 This “test” case has led the way to Natural England becoming more flexible in its approach to the issue of protected species licences to developers.